skip to Main Content

 Instructors

-The training program was developed and is conducted by Violence Prevention Network’s experienced specialist practitioners in the prevention of violent extremism with decades of combined experience working with ideologically motivated individuals.
+The training program was developed and is conducted by Violence Prevention Network’s expert practitioners who have decades of combined experience in the prevention of violent extremism by working with ideologically motivated individuals.
 The training will also include guest lecturers, expert videos, and relevant readings that draw on the latest research findings.